 “The Mayor and Our Money”, the Panorama documentary on Lutfur Rahman’s administration in Tower Hamlets that was broadcast this evening (being carefully timed to damage Lutfur’s reputation in the run-up to the mayoral election in May) failed to pin any charges of financial or political corruption on Lutfur, despite advance publicity suggesting otherwise.
 What we got instead was unsubstantiated smears and innuendo.
 This was much as expected, given that the reporter was John Ware, whose shoddy journalistic methods have previously been exposed by media analysts.

 Readers of Islamophobia Watch will probably remember that Ware was responsible for the notorious 2005 Panorama programme attacking the Muslim Council of Britain, entitled “A Question of Leadership”.
-In a detailed analysis of this documentary in their book Pointing the Finger: Islam and Muslims in the British Media, Julian Petley and Robin Richardson accuse Ware of engaging in “smear journalism, an odious form of journalism that either lacks the proof for the points it wishes to make, or the courage to say what it means and face the legal consequences, or both.
+In a detailed analysis of this documentary in Pointing the Finger: Islam and Muslims in the British Media, Julian Petley accuses Ware of engaging in “smear journalism, an odious form of journalism that either lacks the proof for the points it wishes to make, or the courage to say what it means and face the legal consequences, or both.
 This is exactly the kind of journalism one expects from the tabloid press (for which Ware, entirely unsurprisingly, once worked), but to find it in full flower on what is supposed to be the BBC’s flagship current affairs programme is surely quite unacceptable.”

-The authors conclude: “‘A Question of Leadership’ can be described as a classic example of thesis-driven journalism.
+Petley concludes: “‘A Question of Leadership’ can be described as a classic example of thesis-driven journalism.
 There is nothing necessarily wrong with this kind of reportage, but problems arise when it tips over into tendentiousness, when one has the distinct impression that the journalist is grinding an axe, that they’ve gone out to find the facts to fit – as opposed to test – their thesis, and that nothing they discover will sway them from the view with which they set out in the first place.
 This is the distinct impression left by this particular edition of Panorama….”

 Less well known is an earlier Panorama programme by Ware, “Brent Schools – Hard Left Rules”, which was broadcast in 1987, and sought to portray Labour-controlled Brent Council as a hotbed of left-wing extremists who were supposedly doing serious damage to the borough’s education system.
-There is a detailed analysis of this documentary too, by Julian Petley in Culture Wars: The Media and the British Left.
+There is a detailed analysis of this documentary too, also by Julian Petley, in Culture Wars: The Media and the British Left.
 He points out that the Labour leftists targeted by Ware “were never allowed freely to put their own or the council’s point of view, unlike those critical of the council’s policies – their function in the programme was simply to stand at the receiving end of criticisms levelled by their opponents and reinforced not only by Ware himself but by the very manner in which they were actually interviewed”.

-Petley quotes a contemporary review from the BBC’s own magazine The Listener, which complained that in the course of Ware’s Brent documentary “any attempt at a reasoned, detached, analytic or investigative programme had been abandoned in favour of a closed demonstration of one point of view reinforced by emotional and rhetorical flourishes”.
-Like Pointing the Finger, Culture Wars notes the tabloid-inspired style of Ware’s reporting, observing that he “once, perhaps significantly, worked for the Sun“.
+Petley quotes a contemporary critique from the BBC’s own magazine The Listener, which complained that in the course of Ware’s Brent documentary “any attempt at a reasoned, detached, analytic or investigative programme had been abandoned in favour of a closed demonstration of one point of view reinforced by emotional and rhetorical flourishes”.
+Like Pointing the Finger, Culture Wars notes the tabloid-inspired style of Ware’s reporting, observing that he “once, perhaps significantly, worked for the Sun”.